SiGiL-Cpp/CppCraft/pages/05-processing.md

 The workshop has a large wall of drawers (the *RAM*).
 Millions of drawers.
 Each drawer lies in its slot on the wall, and each slot has a number etched on its bottom shelf.
 Under the top left drawer the number #1 is etched.
-Under the drawer next to the number #2, under the one after #3, and so on across the whole wall.
+Under the drawer next to it, the number #2, under the one after #3, and so on across the whole wall.

 <svg viewBox="10 10 596 753.549" width="100%">
   <g transform="matrix(1, 0, 0, 1, -126.95901489257812, -218.61500549316406)" id="object-0">